usememos/dotcom/content/docs/install/runtime-options.md

 ---
-title: Startup Options
+title: Runtime Options
 ---

-The following options can be set at startup to adjust some of the server's behavior.
-Options can be passed either as command line arguments to the **memos** binary or as environment variables.
+The following options can be set at runtime to configure the Memos server.
+These options can be set as environment variables or passed as command-line arguments when starting the server.
+Command-line arguments take precedence over environment variables.
+The options are listed below:

 | Environment  | CLI Flag | Default        | Description                                                                                                                                                                                                                       |
 | ------------ | -------- | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |